ameyayeg/eat-the-strip/content/blogs/3cents-resto-cafe.md

 We learned about 3Cents from a message from Eat the Strip reader, Ann.
 She was also the source of our tip about Moul Hanout—a Moroccan restaurant that blew us away last year.
 If you want a cappuccino along with your liver-and-onion breakfast, she wrote, then 3Cents might be worth checking out.
 As she has a knack for discovering delicious eateries tucked away in strip malls, we knew we were in for a treat.

-She had our attention.
 So, after a leisurely day at the Nordik Spa-Nature in Chelsea, Eat the Strip went along with two of our friends—Kapil Mehra and Matthew Couto—to check out the restaurant.
-(The former wrote our review for Semsem.)
+(The former wrote our review for Semsem.

 We ordered the chicken platter and fava bean platter.
 Both dishes came with a generous portion of tandoori bread, which we used to dip into our curries.